aelfric/ncfl-livedocs/pf.md

 ### After Rounds

 - Enter the winner and points on the ballot and Confirm the Ballot (unconfirmed ballots are not complete).
 - Do NOT disclose the decision.
 Do this for the first flight before the second flight begins.
 - RFDs should be given but kept short.
 There is no need to write an elaborately long ballot.

 ### Rules Violations

+Please consult TAB before deciding that something in the round warrants punishment for violating the rules, excepting the evidence violation process described below.

+1. Per the Bylaws, Judges MUST read complete citations ONLY if requested by the opponent.
+1. If a debater/team claims evidence is of low quality, from a disreputable source, uses a flawed methodology, etc. - you could decide this issue in the course of the debate based on the arguments made by the teams.
+You can also read the evidence if you would like.
+1. If a debater/team cannot produce evidence they read when requested by their opponent- you could disregard the evidence in your decision if you like.
+1. If a debater/team alleges that their opponent’s evidence is fabricated - you can request to review the evidence and decide how it impacts your decision.

+You can consult the TAB Room for help resolving these issues, but we cannot make the decision for you.

 ### Decision Timer